 At The HeatBusters, we get asked a lot about the differences between spray foam insulation and a fiberglass insulation + radiant barrier + solar attic fan combination.
 These two products often get lumped into the same category because they both carry the word ‘insulation’ in their descriptions.
 However, they each carry different properties and both have their own distinct and unique advantages.

-Although we do have experience with it, The HeatBusters is not a spray foam insulation company.
-One reason that we typically do not recommend spray foam in a retrofit is that homes are almost never built or designed with the intentions of cutting off all ventilation.
-There are steps that must be taken in order to properly make this conversion and those steps equate to additional money spent.
+There are steps that must be taken in order to properly adapt your home for spray foam insulation and those steps equate to additional money spent.
 If ventilation is not correctly sealed off, this will lead to mold issues down the road since moisture is now being trapped in the structure.

 Read Our Blog: Tax Deductible Home Improvements for 2022